ghostmind-dev/features/app/src/vault/README.md

 # HashiCorp Vault Feature

-This feature installs HashiCorp Vault CLI for secrets management and encryption as a service.
+This feature installs the HashiCorp Vault CLI using a direct binary download from HashiCorp.
+It provides a reliable way to get Vault into your DevContainer for secrets management.

 ## Usage